 - Unexplained red and white patches (including suspected lichen planus) of the oral mucosa that are painful, or swollen, or bleeding.

 - NICE also recommends that any person with persistent oral symptoms or signs in whom a definite diagnosis of a benign lesion cannot be made should be referred or followed up until the symptoms and signs disappear.
-If the symptoms and signs have not disappeared after 6 weeks, an urgent referral should be made.
+If the symptoms and signs have not disappeared after six weeks, an urgent referral should be made.

 - Tests are not usually necessary in immunocompetent people, as history and examination will usually confirm the diagnosis.

 - Viral culture from swabs of lesions has been considered the gold standard but is limited by the short time period of viral shedding and the relatively low number of viral particles present in samples.
 Also, positives increase 48 hours after the lesions have appeared.

 - A soft diet may be needed: drinking should also be encouraged to prevent dehydration.